Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Space-time metric and the conservation equations

-In standard literature of accretion astrophysics, the local flow thickness for an inviscid axisymmetric flow can vary in three different ways, with different degrees of complexity, (see, e.g. \cite{nard2012}).
-A constant flow thickness is considered for simplest possible flow configuation where the disc height $H$ is not a function of the radial distance \citep{abd06}.
-In its next variant, the axisymmetric accretion can have a conical wedge shaped structure (\cite{az1981}, \cite{lu85,lu86,lyy95,lyyy97a,lyyy97b,ly98,lugu}) where $H$ is directly proportional to the radial distance as $H=A_h r$, and hence the geometric constant $A_h$ is determined from the measure of the solid angle substended by the flow.
-For the hydrostatic equilibrium in the vertical direction, (\cite{mkfo84,fkr02,das-czerny-2011} and references therein) expression for the local flow thickness can have a rather complex dependence on the radial distance and on the local speed of propagation of the acoustic perturbation embedded inside the accretion flow.
-In the present work, we consider the accretion flow to be in vertical equilibrium, and assume that the flow has a radius-dependent local thickness with its central plane coinciding with the equitorial plane of the black hole.
-The equations \citep{bdw04} of motion apply to the equitorial plane of the black hole, whereas the hydrodynamic flow varaibles are averaged over the half thickness of the disc $H$.
-We follow \cite{discheight} to derive the disc height for our flow configuration, and obtain the expression for the local flow thickness to be Using the expression for $v_t$ as obtained from its expression in eq.~\eqref{vtexp} (using the expresions for $g_{\mu\nu}$'s at equitorial plane as mentioned on Eqs.~\eqref{gcov}) i.e., by writing $v_t$ as
+In standard literature of accretion astrophysics, the local flow thickness for an inviscid axisymmetric flow can vary in three different ways, with different degrees of complexity, (see, e.g. \cite{nard2012}, and references therein).
+A constant flow thickness is considered for simplest possible flow configuration where the disc height $H$ is not a function of the radial distance \citep{abd06}.
+In its next variant, the axisymmetric accretion can have a conical wedge shaped structure (\cite{az81}, \cite{lu85,lu86,lyy95,lyyy97a,lyyy97b,ly98,lugu}) where $H$ is directly proportional to the radial distance as $H=A_h r$.
+The geometric constant $A_h$ is determined from the measure of the solid angle subtended by the flow.
+For the hydrostatic equilibrium in the vertical direction, \cite[and references therein]{mkfo84,fkr02,das-czerny-2011} the expression for the local flow thickness can have a rather complex dependence on the radial distance and on the local speed of propagation of the acoustic perturbation embedded inside the accretion flow.
+In the present work, we consider the accretion flow to be in vertical equilibrium, and assume that the flow has a radius-dependent local thickness with its central plane coinciding with the equatorial plane of the black hole.
+The equations \citep{bdw04} of motion apply to the equatorial plane of the black hole, whereas the hydrodynamic flow variables are averaged over the half thickness of the disc $H$.
+We follow \cite{discheight} to derive the disc height for our flow configuration, and obtain the expression for the local flow thickness to be .
+Using the expression for $v_t$ as obtained from its expression in eq.~\eqref{vtexp} (using the expressions for $g_{\mu\nu}$'s at equatorial plane as mentioned on Eqs.~\eqref{gcov}), i.e., by writing $v_t$ as

 $H(r)$ can be obtained in terms of the advective velocity $u$.